 Our driver waited below for 3 and 1/2 hours as we toured the majestic Mutianyu section of the wall among very sparse crowds.
 Despite it being early March, and winters are generally very cold in northern China, we were lucky and temperatures were only moderately cold at around 50 Fahrenheit (10 celsius).
 And while it might have been nice to have paid extra for an English speaking guide, the advantage of not having one for couples is that the journey is more romantic.

 Yes, these are our own photos from the Mutianyu section of the Great Wall of China.
 It was incredible to walk this historic site with so few other people.
 While China has a staggering 1.3 billion people, the wall is plenty big enough for everyone.
-Try and avoid visiting during holidays like Chinese New Year, when many Chinese people have the entire week off, weekends or during the height of tourist season and you too can experience the same intimate moments with the Great Wall that we did!
+Try and avoid visiting during holidays like Chinese New Year, when many Chinese people have the entire week off, weekends or during the height of tourist season and you too can experience the same private moments with the Great Wall that we did!